LeeVox/BundleHelper/README.md

 ------------
  *      Version			Date            Description

+ *      2.2				Jan-03-2014     Updated feature to order javascripts/stylesheets by ascending number.
  *      2.1				Sep-10-2013     Fixed bugs when inline javascripts/stylesheets have comments
  *      2.0 Build 2		Jul-08-2013     Just updated for new format of version's build numer.
  *      2.0 Build 1		Jul-03-2013		Updated some minor changes related to dependencies...